Preston, Lancashire: Media

-The Lancashire Evening Post is based in Fulwood.
+The Lancashire Evening Post newspaper is based in Fulwood.

 Blog Preston is a hyperlocal news website which provides community news, views and information about the city.

 Television is provided by ITV Granada, the ITV franchise holder for the North West region, BBC North West, the regional BBC station for the North West region, and a local TV service for Blackpool and Preston, That's Lancashire, from studios at the Northern Lights Business Centre in the University of Central Lancashire's Media Factory building.

 VisitPreston.com is a website that "showcases everything that Preston has to offer to all audiences", providing information on topics such as business investment, education, tourism, etc. It is provided by key local stakeholders including the Preston City Council, Lancashire County Council, University of Central Lancashire, Preston Business Improvement District, and The Chase creative consultants.

 Sport

 Preston North End F.C.

 Preston North End F.C. were one of the founder members of the Football League and the first team to be crowned English football champions.
 They play at Deepdale Football Ground which was also the original site of the National Football Museum.
 The museum closed in 2011 in preparation for its move to Manchester due to funding issues.

-Dick, Kerr's Ladies, one of the most famous early women's football teams in Britain, called Preston home.
 Preston were champions of the Football League in its first two seasons, but have not won it since.
 Their last major trophy came in 1938 when they won the FA Cup, and they have not played top division football since 1961.
 They are one of the few English league clubs to have been champions of all four tiers of the English professional league.

+Dick, Kerr's Ladies, one of the successful early women's football teams in Britain, called Preston home, starting in 1917.
+They were one of the first ladies teams to play an international match against an overseas side when they played against a team from Paris in the spring of 1920.
+They played a series of matches in the north west of England, and at Stamford Bridge, London.
+The opening match of the tour was played at Deepdale, the home of Preston North End, in front of 25,000 spectators, a record for the ground at that time.